Balanjani/44643Sec03Team01Spring2024FinalProject/README.md

 # 44643Sec03Team01Spring2024FinalProject

 # Project Name: MunchMap
-The app is a food tracker designed to help users monitor their dietary habits, caloric intake, and nutritional content of their meals.
-This requires developing a unified platform that smoothly blends nutrition components to help people achieve their health and well-being objectives.
-The app's goal is to provide users with individualized tools and information to help them optimize their nutritional habits.
+The application functions as a food tracker to assist users in keeping tabs on their eating patterns, caloric consumption, and meal composition.
+This calls for the creation of a single platform that seamlessly combines nutrition-related elements to assist people in reaching their goals for health and wellbeing.
+The app's objective is to give users personalized resources and knowledge to support them in improving their eating habits

 ## Roles and Responsibilities of each member